-So we’ve come to the graphs, of which there are only two - I think they encapsulate most of the data well enough, and leaves out the parts that I’d rather not share (for example, the list of posts I read).
+So we’ve come to the graphs, of which there are only two - I think they encapsulate the data well enough.
 One shows a total of articles read per day, with a three day rolling average, and the other shows a distribution of the times I read any article each day.

-You can see a large spike in the beginning of the experiment - I’ve coloured those bars a darker grey because I don’t think they represent what I was actually reading.
-If I go back through the Google Sheet (more about technical implementations later) that houses all my responses, there’s a lot of repeated links clustered very close together, so I’m going to assume I was trying to figure out how to make the technical bits and pieces work together.
+You can see a large spike in the beginning of the experiment - I’ve coloured those bars a darker grey because I don’t think they represent what I was actually reading at the time.
+If I go back through the Google Sheet (more about technical implementations in the appendix) that houses all my responses, there’s a lot of repeated links clustered very close together, so I’m going to assume I was trying to figure out how to make the technical bits and pieces work together.

 There’s also a pretty significant dip in the middle of the experiment - it was already coming to the end of term, and there was a steady influx of homework, leaving less time for reading.
 It’s interesting to see how homework has such a significant impact on what I can consume content-wise, but that’s sort of expected anyhow.